jpmc-github/oracle-autonomous-database-samples/apex/select-ai-chat/README.md

 ## Ask Oracle

-The select-ai-chat application has been renamed to "Ask Oracle" which includes many new features.
+The select-ai-chat application has been renamed to "Ask Oracle" and includes many new features.

 [ASK ORACLE](../apex/Ask-Oracle/README.md)